Physician Associate Studies

 - Please note all applicants will be required to submit a Roles & Responsibilities (R&R) form.
 The R&R form is an opportunity for candidates to evidence their communication and people skills.
 Download PA Roles & Responsibilities form here and upload as part of the Application Process.

 - Shortlisted applicants will be called to interview, to be held in the David Weatherall (School of Medicine) building on the University campus.
 Each candidate will undertake a structured multiple mini-interview (MMI).
-Interviews are likely to be held week commencing 17th September 2018 and week commencing 15th October 2018, 9am to 4pm; candidates will be expected to attend on one day only
+Interviews are likely to be held week commencing 15th October 2018, 9am to 4pm; candidates will be expected to attend on one day only

 - Before starting the Physician Associate Studies Programme all successful applicants will need to pass health and criminal record screening.

 The PGDip course is a full-time; two year programme of experiential learning where students engage with a range of teaching methodologies linked to clinical cases and associated skills.
-Both years follow a programme of clinical teaching with integrated placements in primary and secondary care with hospitals and GP practices committed to recruiting graduates from our Physician Associate course.
+Both years follow a programme of clinical teaching with integrated placements in primary and secondary care with hospitals and GP practices.

-Our focus is to prepare students for the national exam and their future careers with a structured programme of speciality teaching.
-Students will gain a broad understanding of clinical environments including a range of general medical areas (Respiratory, Cardiology, and Gastroenterology), Acute Medicine, General Surgery, Obstetrics and Gynaecology, Paediatrics and Mental Health.
+Our aim is to prepare students for the national exam and their future careers with a structured programme of speciality teaching.
+Students will gain a broad understanding of clinical environments including: General Medical; Acute Medicine; General Surgery, Obstetrics and Gynaecology, Paediatrics and Mental Health.